icpc/ccs-specs/Contest_API.md

   "href":"https://example.com/api/contests/wf14/submissions/187/files"
   "href":"contests/wf14/submissions/187/files"
 ```

+For images, the supported mime types are image/png and image/jpeg.

 If implementing support for uploading files pointed to by resource
 links, substitute the href element with a data element with a base64